Last Updated 3/16/2026

 What Is the Disabled Access Credit?

 The Disabled Access Credit is a non-refundable tax credit available to eligible small businesses that incur expenses to provide access to persons with disabilities.
-Established as part of the Americans with Disabilities Act (ADA) of 1990, this credit is claimed using IRS Form 8826.
+Established Revenue Reconciliation Act of 1990 in relationship to the Americans with Disabilities Act (ADA) of 1990, this credit is claimed using IRS Form 8826.

 How Much Is the Tax Credit?